snehaldutta/Dataart-WebDevelopmentWorkshop/README.md

 # Dataart-WebDevelopmentWorkshop
 Assignments from the workshop

-Assigmnent - 2
+Assigmnent - 3

-CSS Customization for Timeline website : 10.08.2025
+JS Customization for Timeline website : 14.08.2025